-No party's counsel authored this brief in whole or in part.
+&lt;sup>1 No party's counsel authored this brief in whole or in part.
 No party or party's counsel contributed money intended to fund preparing or submitting this brief.
 No person - other than Amici and their counsel - contributed money intended to fund preparing or submitting this brief.
 See U.S. Supreme Court Rule 37(6).
-On October 16, 2015, both petitioner and respondent filed with the Court blanket written consents to the filing of amicus curiae briefs.
+Both petitioner and respondent have filed with the Court blanket written consents to the filing of amicus curiae briefs.
+Petitioner's consent was filed February 10, 2016; respondent's consent was filed February 12, 2016.

-These six Amici include all living former Attorneys General of Virginia, other than those (i) who are now serving as jurists in the Commonwealth, or (ii) who represent (or have represented) parties with interests in this case, or (iii) who, because of their subsequent service as Governor, are not perceived as speaking principally as former Attorneys General.
+&lt;sup>2 These six Amici include all living former Attorneys General of Virginia, other than those (i) who are now serving as jurists in the Commonwealth, or (ii) who represent (or have represented) parties with interests in this case, or (iii) who, because of their subsequent service as Governor, are not perceived as speaking principally as former Attorneys General.